-Oswald Mosley (who ended up marrying Diana Mitford) has been of interest to me for quite some time – just because of his time period and his obvious importance.
-Remains of the Day is about that group of fascists in England at that time and the Lord in that book is based on someone like Oswald Mosley.
-What a life he had – what a creep – but I’ve also been very interested in him because his son was (is) Nicholas Mosley – who has gone on to write one of my favorite novels of all time: Hopeful Monsters.
+Oswald Mosley (who ended up marrying Diana Mitford) has been of interest to me for quite some time, because of his time period and his obvious importance.
+The Remains of the Day is about that group of fascists in England at that time and the Lord in that book is based on someone like Oswald Mosley.
+I’ve also been very interested in him because his son was (is) Nicholas Mosley – who has gone on to write one of my favorite novels of all time: Hopeful Monsters (British Literature Series).
 Not to be too weird but I’ve felt like: If my own spirit could pick up a pen and write a book about its core beliefs – that book would be something like Hopeful Monsters.
 I’m dead serious.
 Nicholas Mosley, the son, has written a couple of memoirs – attacking his father’s fascism – and his books (especially Hopeful Monsters) are one long indictment about such totalitarian structures.
 Quite extraordinary.

 Her sister Diana was no better.
 She ended up marrying Oswald Mosley (he was her second husband), connecting the fascists in England directly to the Nazis.
 There are pictures of her and Unity whooping it up with a bunch of SS officers.
 Found the photo – here it is (Unity on the left, Diana on the right):